GuenterQuast/mPIXdaq/README.md

 of radiation: α rays in the green band with relatively low numbers of pixels per cluster, electrons (β) as long tracks with large numbers of pixels per cluster and rather low energies.
-Single pixels not associated to clusters originate from 𝛾 rays.
+Single pixels not associated to clusters mostly originate from 𝛾 rays.
 Some of the electron tracks  with typically low energies also stem from photon interactions in the detector material (via the Compton process).